sharptopco/cloudcard-image-server/README.md

 # CloudCard Image Server

-CloudCard Image Server provides and API for accessing a Blackboard Transact (BbTS) database.
+CloudCard Image Server provides an API for accessing a Blackboard Transact (BbTS) database.

 ### Description
-CloudCard Image Server was originally developed to allow shcools using [CloudCard Photo Submit](http://start.cloudcardtools.com) to import their cardholders' photos directly into their BbTS database.
+CloudCard Image Server was originally developed to allow schools using [CloudCard Photo Submit](http://start.cloudcardtools.com) to import their cardholders' photos directly into their BbTS database.
 This saves the card office time and money and helps them provide faster service to their cardholders.

 One of the added benefits of putting an CloudCard Image Server on top of the BbTS database was that it allowed applications other than CloudCard to access cardholder photos.
 We add super long, random, secure keys to each photo to allow photos to be used in websites while preventing mass image scraping by internet bots.